Ayurvedic massage and bodywork in Ariège

 Formats adapted to your current state

-These massages offer an accessible first approach, ideal if you are experiencing fatigue, tension or overload, without yet committing to deeper work.
+These massages offer an accessible first approach, ideal if you are experiencing tension or overload, without yet committing to deeper work.
+They are particularly suitable if you wish to quickly release accumulated tension and support your day-to-day wellbeing

 Head or foot massage